-In the Fall of 2016, the Division of Forestry and PNPP jointly launched Providence Citizen Foresters.
+In the Fall of 2016, the Division of Forestry and PNPP jointly launched Providence Community Tree Keepers (formerly Providence Citizen Foresters).
 The program trains residents to act as stewards of the city’s young trees and offers the opportunity to engage directly with the urban forest in order to help our tree canopy flourish!
-Volunteers who complete the program are authorized to prune and maintain young city street & park trees, in accordance with PCF policies and guidelines.
+Volunteers who complete the program are authorized to prune and maintain young city street & park trees, in accordance with the program policies and guidelines.

-To read about becoming a Providence Citizen Forester, click here.
+To read about becoming a Providence Community Tree Keeper, click here.

 Providence Neighborhood Planting Program (PNPP)